 Aloha, my name is Katie and I'm a Nutritional Therapist on the north shore of Kaua`i.
+I’m certified through the Nutritional Therapy Association (NTA), and also certified in Hair Tissue Mineral Analysis (HTMA) and a Paleo Autoimmune Protocol (PaleoAIP) certified coach.
 I have a funny hound dog, a loving husband, an enormous baby, and am absolutely passionate about helping women with endometriosis.
 You can’t cure endometriosis, but I believe with the correct approach we can allow the body to heal in incredible ways.

 In 2009 I myself was diagnosed with endometriosis that was characterized by chronic, debilitating, 24/7 internal pain.
 The diagnosis surprised me immensely since the pain had come on so quickly and it wasn’t just at my period: it was all the time.
 Back then I was uneducated about what endo was and how it can surface in so many different ways depending on the woman it affects.
 Needless to day, I was devastated.
 Being told at 24 that chronic internal pain was here to stay was no easy piece of information to swallow.

 After 5 exhausting years, 2 surgeries, and a lot of diet and lifestyle depravation, I wasn’t seeing the results I needed.
 Yes, the pain was better managed by certain dietary shifts, but the new lifestyle I had adopted still left me underweight, with chronic fatigue, hormonal imbalances, skin problems, digestive failure and enormous bloating that still persisted to make a negative impact on my life.
 I felt like I was just surviving every day.